dustin4242/SusCoding/readme.md

 call(exampleFunc, 69, [ "haha", "nice." ])
 ```

-- Addition (Whether it be adding numbers or concatinating strings)
+- Addition (Whether it be adding numbers or concatinating strings) ex:

 ```SusCoding
 print(69 + 351, "bla" + " zin")
 ```

-- Subtraction
+- Subtraction ex:

 ```SusCoding
 print(420 - 351, "is nice")
 ```

-- Multiplication
+- Multiplication ex:

 ```SusCoding
 print(7 * 60, "blazin")
 ```

-- Division
+- Division ex:

 ```SusCoding
 print(207 / 3, "is nice")
 ```

-- Comment
+- Comments ex:

 ```SusCoding
 //This prints haha funny lmao quote print("ayyy lmao")
 ```

-- Type Checking
+- Type Checking ex:
   > This is currently implemented however i havent really made it so it errors out if there is, in fact, an error so it's a work in progress

 ```SusCoding
 function exampleFunc(hello: number,)
 //                                ^
 // Error at comma because there's no parameter declared after it
 ```